 World Series Sprintcars (WSS) is Australia's only national Sprint Car series.
-Blasting off in November each year, the best drivers from Australia and the USA contest this hugely competitive series consisting of around 14-18 rounds, concluding in late January.
+Blasting off in December each year, the best drivers from Australia and the USA contest this hugely competitive series consisting of around 12 rounds, concluding in February.

 WSS is extremely popular in Australia with most tracks recording near capacity crowds whenever the series comes to town.

 The timing of the series allows many of the USA's top drivers to contest the championship.
-Those to have competed the entire WSS series include Donny Schatz, Daryn Pittman, Jason Johnson, Shane Stewart, Jack Hewitt, Joey Saldana, Randy Hannagan, Brad Furr and Danny Smith.
+Those to have competed the entire WSS series include Donny Schatz, Daryn Pittman, Jason Johnson, Shane Stewart, Jack Hewitt, Joey Saldana, Randy Hannagan, Brad Furr, Danny Smith, Shane Stewart and Kyle Hirst.
 To date Daryn Pittman is the only US driver to have been crowned the series champion, taking the honors in 2002/2003.

-World Series Sprintcars has been dominated by two drivers, Australia's Max Dumensy and Brooke Tatnell who have won fifteen championships between them.
+World Series Sprintcars has been dominated by two drivers, Australia's Max Dumensy and Brooke Tatnell who have won sixteen championships between them.

 Originally known as the Winfield Australian Sprintcar (ASC) Series, the WSS Company was created by a group of high profile speedway identities in 1987 when it became clear that Australian Sprint Cars needed a national competition.
 Former Speedway Park promoter John Hughes was appointed manager of the series, a role he held until the end of the 2000/2001 championship.